dhavalgarg/dhavalgarg/README.md

 ### Hey there, I'm Dhaval :grin:
-I am studying MS in Data Science at University of Rochester.
+I am a MS in Data Science at University of Rochester graduate.
 I love to deal with data.
 It can be in creating pipelines, analyzing data, predicting using data etc. I will use this platform to showcase some of the projects I have worked on.
 Feel free to contact me if you have any pointers or doubts.